Virtual Phone Bank Connect

 A New Context

 Our users were accustomed to using our OpenVPB program - a tool where volunteers can go through a public link to call voters with a script.
 In this new context, however, people were calling from their homes, with plenty of distractions.
-There were now children, dogs, stress, and internet explorer tabs, among other things.
-At the same time, this new context also allowed for opportunities like additional calls.
+Our tool needed to focus the user on the task at hand.
+We wanted to offer a tool that lets callers click-to-dial on our phone bank tool from within any browser.

 When deciding what would go into the MVP, I first conducted competitive research to see what users were expecting in this type of feature.
 From a business perspective, we really needed our tool to be more ‘usable’ than other competitors.
 After all, this was a landscape where people were generally using one tool for all of their canvassing needs.

 It turned out that user testing would be invaluable for fine-tuning the buttons and UI functionality.
 After all, when you are working with something as critical as a voter calling feature, small affordances take on vast importance.
-The UI indicating that the feature is calling a voter, for instance, needs to blend with the mental model that users already have in place while also being differentiated from the other buttons.
-There was a lot to explore and then narrow down in both the mobile and desktop experience.
+The UI indicating that the feature is calling a voter, for instance, needs to blend with the mental model that users already have in place while also being differentiated from the other UI elements.

-The mobile version of VPB Connect involved careful consideration of responsive stacking and placement of buttons which were easily accessed by thumbs for the most crucial actions.
+The mobile version of VPB Connect involved consideration of responsive stacking and placement of buttons which were easily accessed for the most crucial actions.

 With millions of calls a day and extensive positive client feedback, we deemed this tool a success!